szafranek/delicious-exporter/README.md

 # Delicious Exporter

-A scrapper for exporting your bookmarks from del.icio.us.
+A script for scraping and exporting your bookmarks from del.icio.us.

 ## Background

 deli.icio.us is a bookmarking service that went through a series of increasingly less fortunate acquisitions.
 As of January 1st, 2017, the website is frequently down, yet doesn't allow users to export their bookmarks.
-It also no longer offers an API, and prohibits anyone from content scraping.
+At the same time, it no longer offers an API, and prohibits anyone from content scraping.

-This is deeply unsettling, since many users have used del.icio.us to store thousands of bookmarks, capturing years of internet browsing history.
+That's deeply unsettling, since many users have used del.icio.us to store thousands of bookmarks, capturing years of internet browsing history.

-Delicious Exporter allows users to export their content to [HTML bookmarks](https://msdn.microsoft.com/en-us/library/aa753582.aspx) file, in a format accepted by major browsers.
+This script allows users to export their content to [HTML bookmarks](https://msdn.microsoft.com/en-us/library/aa753582.aspx "Netscape Bookmark File Format") file, in the format accepted by major browsers.
 It will preserve tags and dates.
 Additional option enables validation and skipping of dead URLs.

 ## Requirements